Zone of the Dead: Plot

 While reconnoitering the area, Morty and Dra find the professor's group, who joins them.
 Meanwhile, Armageddon continues his rampage on the zombies, using multiple weapons.
-He enters a TV Station and broadcasts his thoughts on the apocalypse.
+He enters a television station and broadcasts his thoughts concerning the apocalypse.
 Morty decides to activate the generator and find an exit.
-Dra begins to succumb to infection, resulting in Morty freeing the Prisoner and taking him along.
-After turning the power on, zombies break in, with the Prisoner saving Morty from them.
+Dra begins to succumb to infection, resulting in Morty freeing the prisoner and taking him along.
+After they activate the power, zombies break in, with the prisoner saving Morty from them.
 Dra dies and reanimates, forcing Mina to shoot him.
 A distraught Jovana breaks down the barricade, allowing herself to be eaten.
 The professor chooses death by Morty's gun, as opposed to being eaten.

-The group escapes and heads towards a river through the train tunnels.
+The group escapes and heads towards a river through train tunnels.
 At the shipyards, they find sleeping zombies which soon awake.
 Morty leads the zombies away while the rest of the group reaches a boat.
-Morty runs out of ammo and gets trapped inside a train, while Jan takes the boat and abandons Angela.
-As she is about to be eaten, Armageddon arrives, supplying Mina and the Prisoner with weapons.
-The three kill the zombies while Morty escapes the train, taking a gun from the Prisoner and helping them out.
+Morty runs out of ammunition and gets trapped inside a train, while Jan takes the boat and abandons Angela.
+As she is about to be eaten, Armageddon arrives, supplying Mina and the prisoner with weapons.
+The three kill zombies while Morty escapes the train, taking a gun from the prisoner and helping his fellows.

 The President announces that he will cooperate with NATO to bring all those responsible for the bioweapon to justice.
 He also expects The Chief of Bureau to resign.
-Mina allows the Prisoner to flee.
+Mina allows the prisoner to flee.
 Morty congratulates her on her decision.

 Jan takes the boat up the river, only for it to run out of gas.
-As he heads to a cabin to look for gas, the infected captain tackles him into the river.
+As he goes to the cabin to look for gas, the infected captain arises and tackles him into the river.

 Release

-The film was released on February 22, 2009.
+The movie was released on February 22, 2009.
 On 1 March 2010 Metrodome released the DVD in the UK and Ireland as Apocalypse of the Dead.
 On 1 September 2012 Epic Pictures released it on DVD in North America as Apocalypse of the Dead.